0exp/redis_queued_locks/README.md

   - `light mode`: an ability to work without any debug and instrumentation logic and data (totally reduced debugging and instrumenting possibilities, but better performance);
 - **Minor**:
   - support for `Dragonfly` database backend (https://github.com/dragonflydb/dragonfly) (https://www.dragonflydb.io/);
+  - (_research_) GVL-isolation for lock acquirement logic (try to bypass Ruby's "context-switching" in order to prevent any time-based affects on lock-acquirement logic);
   - Semantic error objects for unexpected Redis errors;
   - **Experimental feature**: (non-`timed` locks): per-ruby-block-holding-the-lock sidecar `Ractor` and `in progress queue` in RedisDB that will extend the acquired lock for long-running blocks of code (that invoked "under" the lock